Ashifcoder/exposelab/README.md

 ## Lab Overview 💻

-This lab is theamed after TV series MR.Robot :)
+This lab is theamed after TV series Mr. Robot :)
 This is a fully automated Active directory Lab made with the purpose to reduce the hustle of creating it manually.
 It uses Vagrant and Powershell Scripts to automate stuff.
 It also contain a small CTF kind of senerio.

 #### Lab preinstalled